SeanKilleen/seankilleen.github.io/_posts/2020-02-16-how-to-set-up-a-new-windows-laptop-quickly-with-some-prep-and-tooling-beforehand.md

 ## Packages: Chocolatey (and Chocolatey package backup) to the rescue

 I install and manage my software as much as humanly possible using [Chocolatey](http://chocolatey.org/).
 It is the first place I go to when I need to install software, and most of the time there's an official or supported package listed there.
-I had 122 chocolatey packages on my old laptop.
+I had 122 Chocolatey packages on my old laptop.

 I have a particular Chocolatey package, `choco-package-list-backup`, that I use to export my package list & installed programs to OneDrive and Dropbox.
 I run it on a scheduled task and it does its thing.
 (Shout out to [Bill Curran](https://www.patreon.com/bcurran3) for making a great tool!).
 Any machine I own has an up-to-date list of everything that's installed on it.